North America·Canada·Updated May 3, 2026

 What scams target tourists in Victoria?

-The most frequently reported tourist scams in Victoria are Fake Indigenous Artwork on the Inner Harbour, Whale Watching No-Show or Substitution, Fake Victoria Heritage Airbnb Listings, with 3 classified as high severity.
+The most frequently reported tourist scams in Victoria are Fake Indigenous Artwork on the Inner Harbour, Whale Watching No-Show or Substitution, Fisherman Wharf Seafood Misrepresentation.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Victoria?